guru-1432/Flask-todo/README.md

 - Make sure you have Python 3.5 or above installed

--Clone the repo
+- Clone the repo
 ```bash
 git clone <repo-url>
 ```

--Install all the requirement
+- Install all the requirement
 ```bash
 pip install -r requirements.txt
 ```